forem/forem/README.md

 - [@mariocsee](https://dev.to/mariocsee)
 - [@rhymes](https://dev.to/rhymes)

+## Vulnerability disclosure

+We welcome security research on DEV under the terms of our [vulnerability disclosure policy](https://dev.to/security).

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.